esnaultdev/RxSandbox/app/src/main/java/aodev/blue/rxsandbox/model/operator/Operator.md

 Observable operators
 ====================

-Sort the operator by category then alphabetically.
+Sort the core operators by category then alphabetically.

-The categories are taken from the [ReactiveX documentation](http://reactivex.io/documentation/operators.html) and adapted for RxJava2 in particular.

 - TODO: Can be implemented, but not done yet
 - DONE: Implemented
 - CANT: Can't be implemented with the current model
+- PART: Can be partially implemented with the current model

 Creating observables
 --------------------